-About six months ago I bought a Lightning Bug lightning trigger and I love it.
+About six months ago I bought a MK Controls Lightning Bug lightning trigger and I love it.
 I wanted one to make my lightning photography easier and safer.
 No more leaving the shutter open for countless 30-second exposures to hopefully get something.
 No going out and taking 100 shots to get 3 photographs of lightning.
 It’s great.

 The Lightning Bug attaches to a camera’s hot shoe, and then it watches not for lighting, but the burst of infrared that precedes a lightning bolt.
 Point it towards a storm, choose your settings and just wait for the shutter to fire.
 Your camera will capture the bolt almost every time.

 The only time it doesn’t is when the Lightning Bug sees a bolt that’s out of the viewing area of your camera lens.
 The Lightning Bug covers an area of about 45 degrees side-to-side and 5 degrees up and down.
 If you’re getting a lot of shots from lightning outside the range of your lens, you can lower the sensitivity of the Lightning Bug, and reduce these shots.